Jack Mitchell (racing driver)

-Jack Mitchell (born 7 April 1998 in Kent) is a British racing driver.
+Jack Mitchell (born 7 April 1998 in Kent) is a British racing driver who competes in the British GT Championship for Toro Verde GT driving a Ginetta G56 GT4 Evo.
+He won the GT4 class of the 2018 British GT Championship.
 He made his debut in the British Touring Car Championship for Team HARD in 2021.

-Prior to the BTCC, Mitchell has raced in the Ginetta Junior Championship where he was the 2014 champion, Renault Clio Cup UK, Ginetta GT4 Supercup and the British GT Championship where he won the 2018 championship in the GT4 class.
+Before returning to the British GT, Mitchell has raced in the Ginetta Junior Championship where he was the 2014 champion, Renault Clio Cup UK, Ginetta GT4 Supercup and the British Touring Car Championship.